Your brain is wired for impulse spending

-It’s real.
-That rush you get when you snag a bargain.
-Countless studies have shown that the simple act of shopping for deals lights our brain up with dopamine – the “feel good” hormone.
-That’s why it’s so hard to kick our spending splurges.
-It’s a continuous battle to balance your immediate wants with long term needs and change your habits from spending to saving.
-Let’s fix that.
+Studies have shown the simple act of shopping lights our brain up with dopamine – the “feel good” hormone.
+That’s why it’s so hard to kick our spending habit.
+It’s a continuous battle to balance immediate wants and long term needs.

 Wait it out

-For items under that threshold, for every dollar you spend, give it a minute.
+For items under that limit, for every dollar you spend, give it a minute.
 Costs $15?
 Wait 15 minutes.
 Give yourself some breathing time.
-Still worth it?

 Save the amount you splurge

-The splurge is happening.
-Transfer over the same amount you spend into your savings account.
+Just make sure to transfer the same amount you spend into your savings account.
 Even if it was just $25.
-Then that money can be adding to your saving goal while you enjoy your item.
+That money can be adding up while you enjoy your purchase.
 (It also essentially doubles the price of the item and is another great way to decide if you really need it!)

-With Numerica’s new Bonus Saver account you can earn up to 3% APY on your balance of $2500.
+With Numerica’s Bonus Saver account you can earn up to 3.10% APY on your balance of $2500*.
 That’s extra money in your pocket for making a commitment to save and just letting your money hang out.
-LET YOUR MONEY MAKE YOU MONEY.
-Is your savings account ready to make you money?
+Let your money make you money.

-Don’t end up spending more on your splurges.
-Using a debit card lets you budget in real time.
-If you have a Sequel Checking account, you can also earn interest on your balance when qualifications are met.
+Don’t end up spending more on your splurges by having to pay credit card interest.
+Pay off your credit card as you use it.
+Or try using a debit card which lets you budget in real time.
+If you have a Bonus Checking account, you can also earn interest on your balance when qualifications are met.

 When it comes to paying, avoid saving your payment information online.
 Being able to pay with a scan of your thumbprint or having your information stored is just too easy!

 When you have to input your payment information each time, it can really help you make a conscious decision.